Lolindhir/PnP/docs/assets/rules/Creation/CharacterCreation.md

 **Attacks.** The attack roll bonus for a weapon with which you have proficiency is one of the following unless a weapon's property says otherwise:
 <div class="listNoGap"></div>

-- Melee attack bonus: Strength modifier + Proficiency Bonus
+- Melee attack bonus = Strength modifier + Proficiency Bonus
+- Ranged attack bonus = Dexterity modifier + Proficiency Bonus
+<div class="listNoGap"></div>

-- Ranged attack bonus: Dexterity modifier + Proficiency Bonus Look up the damage and properties of your weapons in the [Weapons section](https://lolindhir.github.io/PnP/rules/equipment/weapons).
+Look up the damage and properties of your weapons in the [Weapons section](https://lolindhir.github.io/PnP/rules/equipment/weapons).
 You add the same ability modifier you use for attacks with a weapon to your damage rolls with that weapon.

 **Spellcasting.**